Invasive Plants

 • Rapid Response: Once an invasive species is detected, the protocol outlines swift actions to prevent its establishment and spread, potentially including eradication efforts, containment measures, or other management strategies.

-***The list below describes our Top 10 Least Wanted List*** Among the many invasive species that our staff have documented at Gettysburg National Military Park (NMP) and Eisenhower National Historic Site (NHS), we’ve identified ten species that have the largest, and worst effects, on the parks and surrounding area.
+***The list below describes our Top 10 Least Wanted List*** Among the many invasive species that our staff have documented at Gettysburg National Military Park (NMP) and Eisenhower National Historic Site (NHS), we’ve identified ten species that have some of the largest, and most negative effects, on the parks and surrounding area.
 These invasive plant species are categorized as both well-established and those recently discovered.
 Regardless of their time on and around the parks, their impacts are significant.

 The Top 10 Least Wanted List: Shrubs